7 façons de combattre le stress naturellement - Epycure

 5min reading time

-Stress and anxiety are normal reactions of the body to imminent danger or to the perception of danger (which is not necessarily danger in reality).
-They are accompanied by a secretion of hormones - cortisol and adrenaline - which promote alertness and activation, and which are necessary to face these dangers or threats and to find solutions.
+Stress and anxiety are normal body reactions to imminent danger or the perception of danger (which may not actually be danger).
+They are accompanied by the release of hormones—cortisol and adrenaline—that promote alertness and activation, and are necessary to cope with these dangers or threats and find solutions.

-However, because they “pause” functions considered non-vital to combat this danger - such as digestion, immunity or sexual and reproductive functions - these reactions become problematic when they become too intense or disproportionate to to the stimulus which precipitates them, too lasting or too frequent.
-So how to combat stress naturally?
-Here are our best tips:
+However, because they “pause” functions deemed non-vital to combat this danger—such as digestion, immunity, or sexual and reproductive functions—these reactions become problematic when they become too intense or disproportionate to the stimulus that precipitates them, too long-lasting, or too frequent.
+So how can you combat stress naturally?
+Here are our top tips:

 Regulate your blood sugar

-A diet rich in industrial foods, flours and refined sugars causes spikes in blood sugar (blood sugar levels) followed by reactive hypoglycemia which leads to the famous pump: a strong feeling of fatigue, and a compulsive need to sugar (be careful of the vicious circle!).
-If they occur regularly, reactive hypoglycemia promotes chronic fatigue in the medium term, a decline in concentration and alertness, as well as an increase in stress levels and the appearance of anxiety disorders.
+A diet rich in processed foods, flours and refined sugars causes spikes in blood sugar (blood sugar levels) followed by reactive hypoglycemia which leads to the famous energy crash: a strong feeling of fatigue, and a compulsive need for sugar (beware of the vicious circle!).
+If they occur regularly, reactive hypoglycemia promotes chronic fatigue, a decrease in concentration and alertness, as well as an increase in stress levels and the onset of anxiety disorders in the medium term.

-In practice: avoid processed products, which are often too sweet.
-Adopt a low glycemic index diet mainly composed of non-starchy vegetables, but also whole grains and fruits as snacks.
-And finally, always add quality fats and proteins to your dishes, to lower their glycemic index and help maintain a stable mood.
+In practice: avoid processed foods, which are often overly sweet.
+Adopt a low-glycemic diet consisting mainly of non-starchy vegetables, but also whole grains and fruits as snacks.
+And finally, always add quality fats and proteins to your meals to lower their glycemic index and help maintain a stable mood.

 Take care of the quality of your sleep

-Studies show that sleep deprivation significantly amplifies our brain's anticipatory activity.
+Studies show that sleep deprivation significantly increases our brain's anticipatory activity.
 This anticipation is a survival mechanism and serves to prepare us for dangerous situations.
-But when it is exacerbated, chronic and turns into hyper reactivity, it becomes harmful and can lead to stress and anxiety disorders.
+But when it becomes exacerbated, chronic, and turns into hyper-reactivity, it becomes harmful and can lead to stress and anxiety disorders.

 • Try to sleep in the dark